imRajAryan09/travel-beaches-website/README.md

 </br>
 ###  Responsive Travel Website 🌊

-- Travel website to the most beautiful beaches, using HTML, CSS & JAVASCRIPT.
+- Travel website to the most beautiful beaches, using HTML, CSS & JavaScript.
 - Contains animations when scrolling.
 - Includes a dark and light mode.
 - Developed first with the Mobile First methodology, then for desktop.